MichalKalke/Rejestr-Samochod-w/README.md

 Adding new stuff is also validated by regex expressions.

-#### 3. At the end you can choose whether you want to quit or use another method.
+#### 3. At the end you can choose whether you want to quit or use another method, the data from your operations are written to the output file.

 ## Input files
 There are 4 .txt files: